tomap/tpi2.eu/source/resume/index.md

 French : Native language
 English : Good level, used professionally for the past 10 years.
-TOEFL : 590 points (Dec 2002) Italian : Good level, 1 to 2 months stay every year German : Beginner (3 months stay in 2003)
+TOEFL : 590 points (Dec 2002) Italian : Good level, 1 to 2 months stay every year
+Romanian: Beginner
+German : Beginner (3 months stay in 2003)
 ## Various ##
 Sports : Rock climbing (8 years)
 Sailing with crew : Training at Les Glénans (level : "3 voiles"), participated to "Spi Dauphine" Sailing Race in 2003 and 2004 (Sailing Race of 10 days on the mediterranean sea)
-Activity : Scouting : cared of children between 8 and 12 years old
+Activity : Scouting : cared for children between 8 and 12 years old
 Interest for AI, drawing and astronomy.